Amazon UPC (Unique Product Codes) codes comprise a vital part of doing business on Amazon.

 Now that we know how to generate the UPC codes, let us take a look at how you can go about buying them.

-- As mentioned before, the first thing you need to do is become a member of GS1 US and obtain your GS1 Company Prefix certificate.
-It is done to get your Company Prefix – the unique 6-digit code that we spoke about in the previous section.
+- It is done to get your Company Prefix – the unique 6-digit code that we spoke about in the previous section.
 Of course, there are other ways to obtain this number but the chances are, the number may not be linked to your business.

 Many business owners often make the mistake of buying this prefix from third-party sellers who, in turn, bought it in bulk to resell.
 It breaks the chain of authority and impacts the legitimacy of your brand when Amazon realizes that your UPC is not a match to the one registered in the GS1 database.